 Electronic Benefits Transfer System (EBT)

-Electronic Benefits Transfer (EBT) is a system which makes the issuance of SNAP funds and TEA (cash) benefits faster and easier through the use of electronic transactions.
+Electronic Benefits Transfer (EBT) is a system which makes the issuance of SNAP (Supplemental Nutrition Assistance Program) funds and Transitional Employment Assistance (cash) benefits faster and easier through the use of electronic transactions.

 Using their Arkansas EBT card, recipients can access their TEA benefits at participating Automated Teller Machines (ATMs) and Point of Sale (POS) devices displaying the Quest mark.
 SNAP benefits can only be used to purchase eligible food items at FNS authorized stores displaying the Quest mark.
 Quest is the funds transfer network by which most EBT transactions are routed.